aquariumbio/aquarium-multiple-deployment/README.md

    docker network create dockernet
    ```

-2. To start the `nginx-proxy` service with the `letsencrypt-nginx-proxy-companion` service (e.g., using https) run the command
+2. To start the `nginx-proxy` service with the `letsencrypt-nginx-proxy-companion` service (e.g., using https), run the command

    ```bash
    cd nginx-proxy